thestronghearted/Assignment1/README.md

-	Click ok on connection screen and wait for further prompts Enter your details and other users details(student numbers must be 9 characters) The chat box will open and messages can be exchanged once both users are connected The session terminates once one of the users types exactly the message "bye" -Any user who tries to chat with a user already in a chat will be prompted to try again at another time (May require the person who was in a chat to relaunch the client class to become available to the new user)
+	Click ok on connection screen and wait for further prompts Enter your details and other users details(student numbers must be 9 characters) The chat box will open and messages can be exchanged once both users are connected The session terminates once one of the users types exactly the message "bye" (User should not exit with red "x" unless prompted to)
+-Any user who tries to chat with a user already in a chat will be prompted to try again at another time (May require the person who was in a chat to relaunch the client class to become available to the new user)
 - The server confirms when messages are received by the other user through a prompt of (message received) at the end of the message you send